f3rm/f3rm/assets/label_demos.md

 monitor and move the axes on the gripper around with your mouse to label your demonstrations.
 If you want to try out what Vuer would look like in VR, you can use a WebXR emulator.

+### `AssertionError: Websocket session is missing.`
+Try restarting the script and refreshing the Vuer window.